Patient Notice - Changes to Repeat Prescription Ordering

-From summer 2018 patients in Liverpool will no longer be able to use a third party, such as a high street or internet pharmacy to order repeat prescriptions on their behalf.
+From summer 2018 patients in Liverpool are no longer able to use a third party, such as a high street or internet pharmacy to order repeat prescriptions on their behalf.

-Instead patients will need to order repeat prescriptions direct from their GP themselves – either in person at their practice, via GP online services, or by post.
+Instead patients need to order repeat prescriptions direct from their GP – either in person at their practice, via GP online services, or by post.

-A letter and information leaflet explaining this change in more detail is being sent to all patients who may be affected by this change.
+A letter and information leaflet explaining this change in more detail was sent to all patients who may be affected by this change.
 This information is also available in a range of other languages and formats here.